justinjradi/smooth-scrolling-mouse/README.md

 };
 ```

-The descriptor nests two logical collections inside the mouse's physical collection: one for scrolling and one for panning with having its own resolution multiplier feature item under `REPORTID_RES_MULTIPLIER`.
+The descriptor nests two logical collections inside the mouse's physical collection: one for scrolling and one for panning.
 The implementation of a library for the device application is contained in `inc/evcm.h` and it defines the following structs for reports:

 ```c
 // Mouse Input Report